bernardofcs/empada/readmeNEW.md

 WELCOME TO EMPADA

-This app was created in 2 short weeks utilizing REACT.js, EXPRESS.js, CHARTKICK.js, REACT-S-ALERT.js, SEQUELIZE.js, POSTGRES, MAILGUN and MATERIALIZE.
+This app was created in 2 short weeks utilizing REACT.js, EXPRESS.js, CHARTKICK.js, REACT-S-ALERT.js, SEQUELIZE.js, POSTGRES, PASSPORT, MAILGUN and MATERIALIZE.

 The team consisted of 4 memeber, AMMAR MASUD, BRANDON BOOTH, BERNARDO SIQEIRA and WILL CHOU as part of a final project during a web bootcamp at Lighthouse Labs.